 Many homeowners look to refinance in order to lower their monthly payments.
 Others choose a shorter-term loan with higher monthly payments to reduce interest payments and pay off their mortgage faster.
 Consider your financial goals and how refinancing your mortgage could make a difference to you.

 What Is Your Current Financial Standing?

 Don’t confuse refinancing as a “Get Out of Debt Free” card, there are certain upfront costs that are required.
-You will want to get a good sense of your financial standing by charting out account balances, current earnings, your total debt, and any foreseeable income/expenses.
+You will want to get a good sense of your financial standing by charting out account balances, current earnings, and debts.

 How Is Your Credit Score?

 It’s a good idea to run a credit check once a year anyway but it is a must-do when considering refinancing your mortgage.
 In order to get the lowest interest rate, you will want to make sure your credit score is in tip-top shape.
 Check your score early in the refinance process to give yourself time to clear up any mistakes you may find.

 Thanks to the Fair Credit Reporting Act, you’re entitled to one free credit report every 12 months from each of the three main credit bureaus (Equifax, Experian, TransUnion)!